pH for mushroom substrate. Adding lime to the substrate

 Adding lime or soda ash to raise the pH level

-• alkalinity/acidity of your water;
+• The alkalinity or acidity of your water;

-• method of processing raw materials;
+• The method used to process raw materials;

 Cold pasteurization of mushroom substrate